Jedha-s-project/Clothes_recommendation/README.md

 - People don't know what clothes wear

 Goals
-- Clothes recommandations depending on mood of the day
+- Clothes recommendations depending on mood of the day

 Users stories
 1. As a user, i want to manage my virtual wardrobe : add, select and delete articles